sirbikealot/regex-golf/README.md

-## useful-ruby-utilities
+## password-gen

-###Some file utilities written in Ruby

- - ruby-ls (A ruby clone of POSIX ls command.
-Course assignment from [**elm-city-craftworks/**course-001](https://github.com/sirbikealot/course-001/blob/master/PART_1.md)
- - password_generator (Customizable password creator)

-**24 March 2015**
- - Added user interface for password_generator.rb.
-User can select password length and omit special characters.
- - Added executable version password_gen => Put it in your path and use it from the CLI anytime.

-**9 April 2015**
+###An interactive tool for lovers of Regex Golf

+ -Ever played [Regex Golf](https://regex.alf.nu)?
+You are presented two lists of words, and you have to create a regular expression (Regexp) that matches all the words on the left-hand list ('good' words) while rejecting all the words on the right-hand list ('bad' words).

- - Added new directory regex-golf, a CLI tool that lets you try different regular expressions to match/reject word lists before your final solution into the [Regex Golf](https://regex.alf.nu) web site.
+ -You score points for every 'good' word your regular expression matches, but you lose points for every 'bad' word your regular expression matches.
+Furthermore, you lose a point for every character in your regular expression, which qualifies the game as a sort of Code Golf), so if you want to conserve your points you have to open a REPL and type in all the words before you start hacking out different Regexps in your favorite coding language.
+This console tool, written entirely in Ruby, lets you try different regular expressions to match/reject word lists before entering your final solution into the [Regex Golf](https://regex.alf.nu) web site.

+ -After you clone this repo, run `ruby regex_golf.rb` from the CLI and follow the instructions.

 **16 April 2015**
- - Added feature to regex-golf to import word lists from the [Regex Golf](https://regex.alf.nu) web site.
+ - Added feature to regex-golf to import word lists from the [Regex Golf](https://regex.alf.nu) web site so you don't have to type any of them!

-My solutions to codewars challenges are in the peer directory codewars_solutions.